inmanta/pytest-inmanta/README.md

  Use the generic pytest options `--log-cli-level` to show Inmanta logger to see any setup or cleanup warnings.
 For example, `--log-cli-level=INFO`

+## Compatibility with pytest-cov

+The `--use-module-in-place` option should be set when pytest-inmanta is used in combination with the `pytest-cov` pytest plugin.
+Without the `--use-module-in-place` option, the reported test coverage will be incorrect.